HewlettPackard/ironic-oneview-cli/README.rst

     ironic-oneview genconfig

-The tool will now prompt you to type each credential, from Ironic, Nova and OneView, needed to run it.
-(Those will be used by all the functionalities of the tool)
+The tool will now prompt you to type each credential, from Ironic, Nova and OneView, needed to run it (Those will be used by all the functionalities of the tool).
 In the end the tool prompt you to type the path where the config file will be saved.